Master's Degree Program (MBS)

 #1 – What courses should I take first?

-It is recommended that you take the Introduction to Graduate School (#500) course first.
-This course has a video that you need to watch and take notes on (you can download the syllabus from our web site).
+It is required that you take the Introduction to Graduate Studies (#500) course first.
+This course has a video that you need to watch and take notes on.
 This video will explain a number of important items regarding the entire Master’s program.

 #2 – How long do I have to complete the courses?